 Tradition London Group is subject to legal and regulatory obligations designed to restrict the ability of criminals to launder the proceeds of their crimes through the financial system.
-The Compliance function also has the day-to-day responsibility for ensuring that appropriate organisational arrangements are in place to undertake and monitor Anti Money Laundering activities.
+The Compliance function also has the supervisory and advisory responsibility for ensuring that appropriate organisational arrangements are in place to undertake and monitor Anti Money Laundering activities.